rv-0451/openresty-apigateway/README.md

 - `processing-service`: simple Go server (port 8090) returning request headers on `/headers` endpoint
 - `api-gateway`: OpenResty-based api gateway which does the following:
-- - listens 8080 port and serving only `/headers` path
+- - listens 8080 port and serving only `/` path
 - - rate-limits requests
-- - authenticates requests with `key` query param stored in redis
+- - authenticates jwt tokens in requests (symmetric key is specified in the env variable)
 - - passes request to backend `processing-service`
-- `redis-cache`: stores keys for authentication
-- `redis-cache-setup`:  helper container, adds authentication key after `redis-cache` is up